getml/getml.com/src/docs/user_guide/walkthrough/index.md

 3. [Building a pipeline](#building-a-pipeline)
 4. [Working with a pipeline](#working-with-a-pipeline)

 The guide is applicable to both the Enterprise and the Community editions of getML.
-The highlights of the two are mentioned under [Community vs Enterprise edition](#community-vs-enterprise-edition) section below.
+The differences between the two are highlighted [here][enterprise-feature-list].

 You have not installed getML on your machine yet?
 Before you get started, head over to the installation instructions: for the Enterprise edition [here][installation] or